 The Vasa Museum is geared towards travelers, with exhibits telling the story of the sinking of the Vasa.
-There is also a large collection of maritime artifacts on display, as well as interactive exhibits that allow visitors to learn more about sailing and naval history.
+There is also a large collection of maritime artifacts and interactive exhibits that allow visitors to learn more about sailing and naval history.

 Address: Museumstraat 1, 1071 XX Amsterdam, Netherlands